Got Milkweed: The Plight of the butterfly.

-A new beginning to a more colorful world.
+A new beginning to a more colorful world

 Where to plant, and care:

-Butterfly Weed loves to bask in all-day sun, and it will grow in just about any type of soil as long as it’s well drained.
+Milkweed loves to bask in all-day sun, and it will grow in just about any type of soil as long as it’s well drained.
 Once it’s established, the plant will be quite drought tolerant.
-Butterfly Weed develops a thick taproot to enable it to survive during dry periods, which makes it difficult to transplant, so don’t try to move a well-rooted plant.
+Milkweed develops a thick taproot to enable it to survive during dry periods, which makes it difficult to transplant, so don’t try to move a well-rooted plant.
 Deadhead spent flowers to encourage rebloom.
 Cut back plants any time before new growth appears in the spring.
 Be patient—this Spirit is slow to emerge.
 You may want to mark its location before winter comes, so you don’t forget where it is!
 Once you’ve determined what conditions your plant needs to thrive, plant them somewhere you (and butterflies) can enjoy them!

 How do I water?